john-farina/Zoltar/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-For this project i used Vanilla JS so i could fully master and understand what it has to offer, I created this based off of the real Fortune Teller machines you would find in a arcade.
-Using Zoltar which originated in the movie "Big" as the face of the project.
+For this project I used Vanilla JS so I could fully master and understand what it has to offer, I created this based off of the real Fortune Teller machines you would usually find in an older arcade.
+Using Zoltar which originated in the movie <a href="https://en.wikipedia.org/wiki/Big_(film)">"Big"</a> as the face of the project.

 <img src="./src/img/ZoltarFirst.gif" alt="a gif of Zoltar with hand moving and lamps flickering" />